 The MTT Cell Proliferation Assay measures the cell proliferation rate and conversely when metabolic events lead to apoptosis or necrosis, the reduction in cell viability.
 The number of assay steps has been minimized as much as possible to expedite sample processing.
 The MTT Reagent yields low background absorbance values in the absence of cells.
 For each cell type, the linear relationship between cell number and signal produced is established, thus allowing accurate quantification of changes in the rate of cell proliferation.

-3D Printed Mould of the Microfluidic Device (1st Version) ©ankitaryan
+Figure 1: 3D Printed Mould of the Microfluidic Device (1st Version) ©ankitaryan

 The current device is designed with multiple cell lines, each having live cells and treated with different concentration of a drug.
 The concentration gradient across the cell lines is created using a microfluidic gradient generator (The two inlets at the right in the image above are loaded with drug and its solvent respectively) and the left inlet is to pass the buffer/media to flush out the cells once the procedure is completed.